opendistro/for-elasticsearch-docs/docs/kibana/index.md

 # Kibana

 Kibana is the default visualization tool for data in Elasticsearch.
-It also serves as a user interface for Open Distro for Elasticsearch [authentication and access control](/docs/security/) configuration.
+It also serves as a user interface for the Open Distro for Elasticsearch [Security plugin](../security/).

 ## Run Kibana using Docker